jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Comparing the Guess to the Secret Number/task.md

 Nice!
 Even though spaces were added before the guess, the program still figured out that the user guessed 76.
 Run the program a few times to verify the different behavior with different kinds of input: guess the number correctly, guess a number that is too high, and guess a number that is too low.

 We have most of the game working now, but the user can make only one guess.
-Let’s change that by adding a loop!
+Let’s change that by adding a loop in the next task!

 _You can refer to the following chapter in the Rust Programming Language Book:
 [Generating a Secret Number](https://doc.rust-lang.org/stable/book/ch02-00-guessing-game-tutorial.html#generating-a-secret-number)_